-To get the most out of this nighttime ride, plan your climb for June 5, July 5, or August 3, 2020.
-Those are the dates for the full moons next summer.
+To get the most out of this nighttime ride, plan your climb for June 5, July 5, or August 3, 2020 (or June 24, July 24, or August 22, 2021).
+Those are the dates for the full moons this summer and next.
 If there are no clouds, you can ride up Veleta without turning on your lights.
 In addition to front and rear lights, bring a thermal longsleeved shirt, a wind jacket, and tights or leg warmers for the ride down.
 Bring plenty of water and food because there’s not much available once you pass the 1700 meter mark (but nothing’s open at night so either way, bring supplies!)

 Go on a supported ride up Europe’s highest cyclable climb, organized by Granabike

 Our first moonlight ride up Veleta in 2012 was organized and supported by local club, Granabike.
 The club has since made it an annual, fully-supported event with support and SAG and if there is to be a 2020 edition, info will probably be published on the club website.

 We try to ride Veleta at least once per year for a variety of reasons.
 Mainly we ride Veleta to prove we can still do it, we also want to remind ourselves of why we chose to live here, and we want to suffer a bit.
 These are probably good reasons for you to do it too.
 Drop us an email if you have questions or need more information about riding up Veleta.